 Manage the risk of buying shares

-Investments always come with some risks that you should aim to manage.
+Investments always come with some risks that you should aim to manage (click here to read more about market risk and other types of risks).
 Below, you can find the most common ones and our advice on how to mitigate them.

 Avoid the scams

-Risk: unfortunately, tons of scam “brokers” are out in the market and are trying to steal your money.
-When you are faced with binary option ads and automated investment algorythms that generate outstanding returns, start to get highly suspicious.
-In these cases the best thing to do is to immediately turn down these ads.
+Risk: Unfortunately, tons of scam “brokers” are out there on the market trying to steal your money.
+When you see ads for binary options trading or automated investment algorithms that generate outstanding returns, start to get very suspicious.
+In these cases, the best thing to do is to ignore these ads.

 Diversify your portfolio

-Risk: spending all of your savings on one or two shares.
-If the company you have selected goes bust, you lose all your invested money.
+Risk: If you put all of your savings in just one or two stocks, and the company you selected goes bust, you could lose all your invested money.

-How to manage it: diversify your investment portfolio.
-This practically means buying more different shares and not putting all your eggs in one basket.
-The ideal number of shares in a portfolio varies somewhere between 20 and 30.
+How to manage it: Diversify your investment portfolio.
+This practically means buying many different shares and not putting all your eggs in one basket.
+The ideal number of shares in a portfolio ranges somewhere between 20 to 30.

-Risk: when buying individual shares, there is always a risk of selecting the wrong ones.
-Wrong here could mean defaulting or just buying an overpriced share.
+Risk: when buying individual stocks, there is always a risk of selecting the wrong ones.
+Here, 'wrong' could mean anything from a company that defaults to just buying an overpriced share.